 Findings of the 2018 National Food Waste and Rescue Report reveal an increase in food waste, compared to the findings in the previous report.
 This was the combined result of an increase in imports, partially offset by the decrease in Israeli agricultural production, and updated data concerning food waste in the household consumption sector, which underwent evaluation for the first time this year.

-In monetary terms, some 18% of the value of food waste, worth approximately $1 billion, occurs during the various stages of production, representing approximately 13% of the value of agricultural production in Israel.
-Nearly 82% of the waste, worth approximately $4.5 billion, occurs during distribution and consumption.
+In monetary terms, about 18% of the value of food waste, equivalent to approximately NIS 3.7 billion, occurs during various stages of production.
+This loss of NIS 3.7 billion in value represents approximately 13% of the total value of agricultural production in Israel.
+Nearly 82% of the waste’s value, equivalent to approximately NIS 16.6 billion, occurs during the retail stages of distribution and consumption.

-For each type of food, the volume of input and output was measured in terms of gross agricultural product and loss rate for every stage of the value chain in the food production, distribution and consumption process.
-The loss assessment is based, in part, on agricultural waste surveys which were conducted and updated by the Volcani Center (3).
+For each type of food, the volume of input and output was measured in terms of gross agricultural product and loss rate for every stage of the value chain in the food production, distribution and consumption processes in Israel.
+The loss assessment is based, in part, on agricultural waste surveys which were conducted and updated by the Volcani Center (6).
 The estimated total loss of food for the economy as a whole, and for each type of food, is based on the total loss for each product and stage.